-- A public interest disclosure can be made:

-- in person,

-- by phone,

-- by leaving a voicemail message,

-- in writing by post, personal delivery or email,

-- by any other form of electronic communication,

-- anonymously.

-- A public interest disclosure cannot be made by fax.

-- A public interest disclosure must be made in private to a person permitted to receive a disclosure.
-The PID Act allows joint disclosures from a group of individuals at the same time. - Where a verbal disclosure is made, the person receiving the disclosure can take notes of the discussion, and may, with the discloser's permission, record the conversation. - A person making a disclosure does not have to identify themselves, but if a disclosure is anonymous, this may affect how the disclosure is investigated and the discloser will not be notified of the outcome. - If the discloser cannot be identified from the disclosure, it will be treated as an anonymous disclosure.
+- A public interest disclosure can be made anonymously orally or in writing.
+Therefore, this includes: - in person - by phone (including leaving a voicemail message) - in writing by post, personal delivery, email, or using IBAC's online complaint form on their website. - A public interest disclosure cannot be made by fax. - A public interest disclosure must be made in private to a person permitted to receive a disclosure.
+The PID Act allows joint disclosures from a group of individuals at the same time. - Where a verbal disclosure is made, the person receiving the disclosure can take notes of the discussion, and may, with the discloser's permission, record the conversation.

+- A person making a disclosure does not have to identify themselves, but if a disclosure is anonymous, this may affect how the disclosure is investigated, and the discloser will not be notified of the outcome. - If the discloser cannot be identified from the disclosure, it will be treated as an anonymous disclosure.